 How long does it take to work?

-Daytrana takes about 2 hours to start working after you apply the patch to the skin of your hip area.
+Daytrana takes about 2 hours to start working after you apply the patch to the skin of the hip area.
 The drug lasts for up to 9 hours.
 The patch should be removed no longer than 9 hours after the time you applied it to your skin.

 You should apply Daytrana according to the instructions your doctor gives you.